Delta loses $534 million in 1Q; much bigger losses looming

 Delta is the first U.S. carrier to detail the damage that began to emerge in at the tail end of the first quarter, although United Airlines said Monday that it would record a pretax loss of $2.1 billion, confirming what most had suspected.

 The focus now at Delta and other airlines is to hunker down, cut costs, and borrow billions of dollars needed to ride out the pandemic.
-The fate of Delta and other airlines will depend on whether that is a matter of months, or years.
+Bastian said Delta's focus will be saving cash at least for the rest of 2020.

-Industry leaders just weeks ago talked of a slump that would be followed by a sharp rebound once the public felt that the outbreak was under control.
-They're now bracing for a much more painful and drawn out recovery.
+Just weeks ago, industry leaders talked of a slump that would be followed by a sharp rebound once the public felt that the outbreak was under control.
+Those hopes are gone.

+“The recovery is going to take much longer than any of us would like to see,” Bastian said on CNBC.
+“It may take two to three years to build it back.
+People will come back.”

-Flights within the United States in the past week have averaged about 12 passengers each, according to trade group Airlines for America.
+In the past week, flights within the United States have averaged about 12 passengers each, according to trade group Airlines for America.

 And there are already 75% fewer flights than is typical.